yzoug/zougfr/content/quick-jekyll-and-lanyon-intro/index.md

 +++
 title = "Quick Jekyll and Lanyon intro" date = 2016-07-09
+[extra]
+archive = "This article was written years ago (`2016-07-09`).
+You're probably better off reading the up-to-date quickstart for Jekyll instead, but it's a cool read nonetheless."
 +++

-# Archived content

-This article was written years ago (`2016-07-09`).
-You're probably better off reading the up-to-date quickstart for Jekyll instead, but it's a cool read nonetheless.

----

 Maybe you've heard of [Jekyll](http://jekyllrb.com/).
 It's an open-source static site generator that lets you write content, create a template, build and obtain static webpages ready to be served by your favorite webserver.